Catalan phonology: Diphthongs and triphthongs

+In colloquial or informal Eastern Catalan the sequence //ea// may be pronounced with an epethentic /[j]/, breaking the hiatus (and becoming a diphthong); e.g., idea /[iˈðeə]/ → /[iˈðejə]/.

 Processes

-There are certain instances of compensatory diphthongization in Majorcan so that troncs //ˈtɾoncs// ('logs') (in addition to deleting the palatal stop) develops a compensating palatal glide and surfaces as /[ˈtɾojns]/ (and contrasts with the unpluralized /[ˈtɾoɲc]/).
+There are certain instances of compensatory diphthongization in Mallorcan so that troncs //ˈtɾoncs// ('logs') (in addition to deleting the palatal stop) develops a compensating palatal glide and surfaces as /[ˈtɾojns]/ (and contrasts with the unpluralized /[ˈtɾoɲc]/).
 Diphthongization compensates for the loss of the palatal stop (segment loss compensation).
 There are other cases where diphthongization compensates for the loss of point of articulation features (property loss compensation) as in /[ˈaɲ]/ ('year') vs. /[ˈajns]/ ('years').

 The dialectal distribution of compensatory diphthongization is almost entirely dependent on the dorsal stop (//k~c//) and the extent of consonant assimilation (whether or not it is extended to palatals).

-Voiced affricates are devoiced after stressed vowels in dialects like Eastern Catalan where there may be a correlation between devoicing and lengthening (gemination) of voiced affricates: metge //ˈmed͡ːʒə// → /[ˈmet͡ːʃə]/ ('medic').
-In Barcelona, voiced stops may be fortified (geminated and devoiced); e.g. poble /[ˈpɔpːlə]/ 'village, people').
+Voiced affricates are devoiced after stressed vowels in dialects like Eastern Catalan where there may be a correlation between devoicing and lengthening (gemination) of voiced affricates: metge //ˈmed͡ʒːə// → /[ˈmet͡ːʃə]/ ('medic').
+In Barcelona, voiced stops may be fortified (geminated and devoiced); e.g., poble /[ˈpɔpːɫə]/ 'village', 'people').

-In (Majorcan) Catalan is known the historical process of erasing the vowel (the nucleus) of unstressed final syllables.
+In (Mallorcan) Catalan is known the historical process of erasing the vowel (the nucleus) of unstressed final syllables.
 Burzio (1988) (cited by Kenstowicz (1994)) and Kaye (1990), have proposed similar theories, in that one or more 'extrasyllabic' final consonants represent the opening of a syllable with null vowel (Burzio) or empty nucleus (Kaye).
-However, in the case of Catalan, such a structure is fundamentally the one that has been proposed (e.g. in Mascaró Altimiras (1987)) to trigger vowel epenthesis in cases such as the followings:
+However, in the case of Catalan, such a structure is fundamentally the one that has been proposed (e.g., in Mascaró Altimiras (1987)) to trigger vowel epenthesis in cases such as the followings: